Superior Court of Washington

 Here is a list of the most common customer questions.
 If you can’t find an answer to your question, please don’t hesitate to reach out to us.

-A Petition for Legal Separation is a legal document that allows married couples to live apart while remaining legally married.
-This document outlines the terms of separation, including asset division and child custody arrangements.
-Using airSlate SignNow, you can easily create and manage your Petition Legal Separation with our user-friendly platform.
+A Petition Legal Separation is a legal document that allows couples to live apart while remaining legally married.
+It outlines the terms of the separation, including asset division and child custody.
+With airSlate SignNow, you can easily create, send, and eSign your Petition Legal Separation, ensuring a smooth process that adheres to legal requirements.

 The best way to complete and sign your petition legal separation form